It’s always the right time to ask for help

 You’ve come a long way in your journey to recovery – it’s important that your mental health wellness is robust and keeps you on the right path.
 We can help with that, too.

 “Many people with SUD that are compounded by a mental health diagnosis try to apply the chicken and egg theory: Which came first, the chicken or the egg?
 You can’t answer this question.
 Because impairment in one area of the brain or body negatively impacts other areas, which came first isn’t important.
-What’s important is getting help for both,” says RCA’s VP of Clinical Services Scott Weisenberger.
+What’s important is getting help for both,” says RCA’s Director of Family Services Trish Caldwell.
 “Often mental health disorders and SUD go hand-in-hand, so treatment needs to do the same.
 At RCA, we’re invested in your success with both.
-We want you to have a successful life with meaning and satisfaction,”
+We want you to have a successful life with meaning and satisfaction.”

 It’s not uncommon for someone suffering from a mental health disorder to use drugs or alcohol to self-medicate.
 There are likely feelings, emotions, or situations that the person is trying to bury or numb with drugs or alcohol.